moeyehtet96/Arduino-Magnetic-Door-Sensor/README.md

 # Arduino-Magnetic-Door-Sensor
-A basic Arduino project where there will be a buzz from the buzzer if the door is open and there is someone near the door
+A basic Arduino project where the buzzer will buzz if the door is open and there is someone near the door